acaduke/test/README.md

 #### 1.2 Windows

-Grab the latest vagrant version from the official [download page](http://downloads.vagrantup.com/) and install it using windows msi installer.
+Grab the latest vagrant version from the official [download page](http://downloads.vagrantup.com/) and install it using the windows msi installer.